Dutch cuisine: Gebak

 Tompouce or tompoes, is iconic, and the Dutch market shows little variation in form, size, and colour.
-A tompouce is a rectangular bar of about 15 cm x 5cm x 4cm.
+A tompouce is a rectangular bar of about 15 cm x 5 cm x 4 cm.
 It consist of two layers of puff pastry sandwiching crème patisserie.
 The top pastry has a smooth and pink icing.
 During Koningsdag a variant is made with orange instead of pink icing.

-Mergpijp is an elongated pastry consisting of cake, cream and jam or purée, covered with a white layer of marzipan that is dipped in chocolate on both ends.
-It is a variation of a Swedish pastry.
+Mergpijpje is an elongated pastry consisting of cake, cream and jam or purée, covered with a white layer of marzipan that is dipped in chocolate on both ends.
+Similar pastry are the Swedish 'punsch-roll' and the Spanish 'hueso de santo' although both have widely different fillings.

 Moorkop and the similar Bossche bol are large chocolate-glazed choux pastry spheres filled with whipped cream.

+Aardbeienslof, literary 'strawberry slipper' is a popular pastry made from a soft, slightly crumbly base enriched with almond paste.
+It is typically topped with a layer of pastry cream, strawberries and whipped cream.
+The combination creates a rich, buttery texture balanced by light cream and the freshness of the fruit.
+Each year, a national competition is held in the Netherlands to determine the best strawberry slof.